Alexander Grothendieck: Citizenship

 Grothendieck was born in Weimar Germany.
 In 1938, aged ten, he moved to France as a refugee.
 Records of his nationality were destroyed in the fall of Nazi Germany in 1945 and he did not apply for French citizenship after the war.
 Thus, he became a stateless person for at least the majority of his working life and he traveled on a Nansen passport.
 Part of his reluctance to hold French nationality is attributed to not wishing to serve in the French military, particularly due to the Algerian War (1954–62).
-He eventually applied for French citizenship in the early 1980s, after he was well past the age that exempted him from military service.
+He eventually applied for French citizenship in the early 1980s, after he was well past the age that would have required him to do military service.

 Family

-Grothendieck was very close to his mother to whom he dedicated his dissertation.
-She died in 1957 from the tuberculosis that she contracted in camps for displaced persons.
+Grothendieck was very close to his mother, to whom he dedicated his dissertation.
+She died in 1957 from tuberculosis that she contracted in camps for displaced persons.

 He had five children: a son with his landlady during his time in Nancy; three children, Johanna (1959), Alexander (1961), and Mathieu (1965) with his wife Mireille Dufour; and one child with Justine Skalba, with whom he lived in a commune in the early 1970s.